OSU-BMBL/BMBL-analysis-notebooks/scATACseq_cisTopic_branch/README.md

 This tutorial will walk the user through analyzing example single-cell ATAC-seq (scATACseq) data from 10x Genomics.

 ## Data Download
 The required data for this analysis tutorial can be found in this directory.
 Download ` cisTopicObject_pbmc.Rds` to your working directory to be used in this tutorial.

 ## Install Dependencies
-Prior to installing cisTopic and running `Cistopic_tutorial.rmd`, you need to install the following dependencies:
+Before installing cisTopic and running `Cistopic_tutorial.rmd`, you need to install the following dependencies:

 ```{r}
 devtools::install_github("aertslab/RcisTarget")